Ten Mile Creek Sanctuary

 Managing Ten Mile Creek

 Paul Engelmeyer has managed Ten Mile Creek Sanctuary since 1991.
 He is a respected voice on Pacific Northwest conservation issues and provides valuable information to state and regional fish and wildlife commissions.
-Paul is also a recognized leader in exposing the plight of the now-threatened Coho Salmon in Oregon, and serves as Portland Audubon's Pacific Coast salmon specialist.
+Paul is also a recognized leader in exposing the plight of the now-threatened Coho Salmon in Oregon, and serves as the Audubon Society of Portland's Pacific Coast salmon specialist.

 He received the U.S. Forest Service's Caring for the Land Award (1997) and the Native Fish Society Stalwart Conservation Advocate Award (1998) for his dedication and community service in working to restore native salmon habitat.